 double standards.
 In the antebellum period, black men accused of rape were

 punished with death whereas white men could rape or sexually abuse female

 slaves without fear of punishment.
-In fact, by the 19th century popular works
+In fact, by the nineteenth century, popular works

 shamelessly tempted white owners into sexual relations, thereby justifying

 abuse perpetrated by white men against black women.
 Children, free women,